wenzhangliu/maddpg-sfkt/README.md

 ## Experiment 1: Cooperaitve box-pushing environment (source domain)

+As introduced in the paper, some source models with basic tasks should be pre-trained in source domain.

 - Train:

   "python main_sfs.py --iftrain 1 --scenario "simple_push_box_multi" --method MADDPG-SFs --penalty -0.1"